 - Activities reinforcing international collaborations;

-- Small scale pilot studies leading to research grant applications;
+- Small scale pilot studies or other activities leading to research grant applications;

 - Different podia to discuss joint research proposals;

 - Outreach projects with the City of Amsterdam or other stakeholders (e.g., public debates, panel discussions).

 Here you can find inspiring examples of activities funded in previous rounds.
 Eligible for Seed Grants are all CUS members, as well as groups of applicants including at least one CUS member.Besides financial support, the Centre for Urban Studies will help with the practical organization and communication of the awarded initiatives.